iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 ### Benefits

-- SVM works well with `unstructured` and `semi structured` data ( text, image, face, anomaly detections, etc. )
+- SVM works well with `unstructured` and `semi-structured` data ( text, image, face, anomaly detections, etc. )
 - `Generalize` well on the new unseen data and risk of `overfitting` is also less.

 ### Disadvantage